-- (ii) the prescribed fire safety document for the premises; and - (e) be accompanied by the fee prescribed under a regulation. - (3) The applicant also must provide any other relevant information reasonably required by the chief executive to decide the application. - (4) The chief executive must decide the application by registering the service or refusing to register the service.2 - (5) The chief executive must register the service if the application is made under this section and the chief executive is satisfied the applicant and each associate are suitable persons.3
+- (ii) the prescribed fire safety document for the premises; and - (e) be accompanied by- - (i) the application fee prescribed under a regulation; and - (ii) if, before or when the application is made, the chief executive requires the payment of costs under section 24A(1)-the amount of the costs required to be paid. - (3) The applicant also must provide any other relevant information reasonably required by the chief executive to decide the application. - (4) The chief executive must decide the application by registering the service or refusing to register the service. - (5) The chief executive must register the service if the application is made under this section and the chief executive is satisfied the applicant and each associate are suitable persons. - (6) A requirement mentioned in subsection (2)(e)(ii) is sufficiently made of the applicant if it is made generally of applicants in the approved form or notified on the department's web site.